JMB-Scripts/AR-Structural-Biology/README.md

    You can use a QR code generator Qr-code.py in QR-Code/:

       1. **Edit Qr-code.py**
         change the URL line 25 with the proper model number

    2. **Then in a terminal type:**
       **`python Qr-code.py`**

-  3.share the PNG on the website or in your poster or presentation
+     3. Share the PNG on your website, in your ecientific poster, or presentation.

    ### 4- The index.html will then depending of the mobile OS redirect to the correct model.